Attention UMFK students: UMFK's school code is 002041. Please add this school code to your FAFSA.

 Completed applications for financial aid will be considered at any time during the academic year; however, you may find that some assistance programs will be exhausted if you file beyond the March 1st deadline.

 Sometimes the U.S. Dept. of Education (or the school) selects the application for a process called Verification, which means that additional information or clarification is necessary before your application can be processed by the financial aid office.
 If selected for this process, you will be required to provide the financial aid office with additional documents before your financial aid file can be reviewed and your aid can be determined.

 Required documents will be listed on a student's "To Do" list on MaineStreet, under the Student Services Center section.
 First time students will receive a paper letter from the school requesting the information and the request will also be posted in MaineStreet in the student TO DO List.

 Normally the Verification process consists of the student providing a Verification Worksheet, which can be downloaded online here.
-New for the 2012-2013 academic year, we will no longer be requesting 1040 forms.
+We no longer request 1040 forms.
 You may, however, be required to provide the financial aid office with a IRS Tax Transcript.
 Tax Transcripts can be requested from the IRS website at: www.irs.gov.
 For more detailed information about requesting an IRS tax transcript click here.

 Please respond as quickly as possible to our requests to ensure timely review of your application.